wwnorton/design-system/docs/guides/javascript-style.md

 # JavaScript Style

 This guide for writing consistent and aesthetically pleasing Node.js code.
-It is inspired by what is popular within the community (ESLint, Airbnb), and also features some personal opinions.
+It is inspired by what is popular within the community ([`eslint:recommended`](https://eslint.org/docs/rules/), [Airbnb](https://github.com/airbnb/javascript/#airbnb-javascript-style-guide-)), and also features some personal opinions.

 ## Formatting